JoshuaKGoldberg/eslint-plugin-package-json/.github/DEVELOPMENT.md

 ## Linting

-This package includes several forms of linting to enforce consistent code quality and styling.
+This package includes a couple forms of linting to enforce consistent code quality and styling.
 Each should be shown in VS Code, and can be run manually on the command-line:

 - `pnpm lint` ([ESLint](https://eslint.org) with [typescript-eslint](https://typescript-eslint.io)): Lints JavaScript and TypeScript source files
-- `pnpm lint:docs` ([eslint-doc-generator](https://github.com/bmish/eslint-doc-generator)): Generates and validates documentation for ESLint rules
 - `pnpm lint:knip` ([knip](https://github.com/webpro/knip)): Detects unused files, dependencies, and code exports

-Read the individual documentation for each linter to understand how it can be configured and used best.
+Read the individual documentation for each tool to understand how it can be configured and used best.

 For example, ESLint can be run with `--fix` to auto-fix some lint rule complaints:

 ```shell
 pnpm run lint --fix
 ```

-Note that you'll need to run `pnpm build` before `pnpm lint` so that lint rules which check the file system can pick up on any built files.

 ## Testing